-Chewy, springy, fresh organic ramen noodles made in Portland, Oregon. #inthenoodz
+Chewy, springy, fresh organic noodles made in Portland, Oregon. #inthenoodz

 Your Custom Text Here